Understanding Capital Allowances

 The new measure, known as full expensing, applies from 1 April 2023 until 31 March 2026.

-Under full expensing, for every pound a company invests, their taxes will be cut by up to 25p.
+Under full expensing, companies can claim tax relief of up to 25p for every pound they invest.
 The relief can only be claimed by companies.

-For “special rate” expenditure, that doesn’t qualify for full expensing, a 50% FYA can be claimed instead.
+For “special rate” expenditure that doesn’t qualify for full expensing, a 50% FYA can be claimed instead.
 The 50% FYA was introduced alongside the super-deduction and was due to end on 31 March 2023.
-It will now be extended by three years to 31 March 2026.
+However, it was extended by three years to 31 March 2026.

 Writing Down Allowances